dxvidparham/Capra-Thesis/README.md

 ### **Methods explained**
 In the following short explanations are given, about the workings of the indidvidual components of the end-to-end solution.
-Please refer to file xxx for a full explanation.
+Please refer to file [thesis.pdf]() for a full explanation.

 #### **Human Pose Estimation**
 The human posture estimation model uses a CNN as a feature extractor and then computes headmaps of the body joints and their partial affinity fields to find out which keypoints belong to the same skeleton.
 Then, a greedy algorithm is used to assign all keypoints to the "correct" skeletet.